Who is behind the Candlelight Concerts at Winthrop Hall, and what is the secret to their phenomenal success? Rosalind Appleby finds out.

 1. People love candles and music – and the appeal is global.

 Fever’s project manager for Perth and Melbourne Rong Gui says the concerts are now being performed in every capital city in Australia.
 She says the appeal is due to a combination of elements.
-“It is the magical effect of the candles, the intimacy of the concerts, plus the brilliant musicians.
-Also it is only one hour long, so for audiences it is easy to take.”

 2. Data-driven content creation works